-Section VII.B.a: Credit Sharing Language
+Credit Sharing Language (Section VII.)

+B. Credit Sharing

 a.
 Up to 12 credits of graduate coursework taken while a student is an undergraduate at the University of Connecticut and used to meet the student's undergraduate degree requirements may also be used toward meeting the requirements for a graduate degree or certificate program, provided (1) the courses are required courses for that graduate degree or certificate program (i.e., they are not electives), or (2) the courses have been approved for credit sharing for that graduate degree or certificate program by the Executive Committee of The Graduate School.
 These credits would not be counted as transfer credits for purposes of these by laws and hence would not be subject to the restrictions on transfer credits described below.